Photo cleanup app for iPhone

 • That makes cleanup feel more trustworthy, especially in photo-heavy libraries.

-It supports momentum
+It supports momentum across several clutter types

 • Quick wins like screenshot cleanup make it easier to keep going.